AFRICA

 32) Special rules on timing of notification in case of public takeover bids and acquisitions on stock exchanges

-There are no special rules about the timing of notifications (whether for the informal clearance process or the authorisation process) in the case of public takeover bids or acquisitions on stock exchanges.
+There are no special rules about the timing of notifications in the case of public takeover bids or acquisitions on stock exchanges.

 33) Forms available for completing a notification